 Medical Editor: John P. Cunha, DO, FACOEP

-Ethyl Chloride Topical Anesthetic Skin Refrigerant is a vapocoolant used to prevent pain caused by injections and minor surgical procedures.
-It is also used for the temporary relief of minor sports injuries.
+Ethyl Chloride Topical Anesthetic is a vapocoolant (skin refrigerant) used to prevent pain caused by injections and minor surgical procedures.
+Ethyl chloride topical anesthetic is also used for the temporary relief of minor sports injuries.
 The brand name of this medication is discontinued, but generic versions may be available.
-Side effects are not common with this medication; consult your doctor.
+Side effects are not common with ethyl chloride topical anesthetic; consult your doctor.
+Tell your doctor if you experience an unlikely but serious side including lasting changes in skin color, pain as skin is thawing, infection at the application site, delayed wound healing, or a serious allergic reaction (rash, itching or swelling [especially of the face/tongue/throat], hives, dizziness, trouble breathing, decreased urination, stomach pain, nausea, or yellowing of the skin or eyes (jaundice).

 Spray the target area with Gebauer's Ethyl Chloride continuously for 3 to 7 seconds (aerosol can 4 to 10 seconds) from a distance of 3 to 9 inches (8-23 cm).
 Ethyl chloride may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 During pregnancy, ethyl chloride should be used only if prescribed.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.